Unifying supervised learning and VAEs -- coverage, systematics and goodness-of-fit in normalizing-flow based neural network models for astro-particle reconstructions: Goodness-of-Fit of the neural network model

-which can be numerically calculated using samples from $p_{\theta}(x;z) \cdot q_{\phi}(z;x_\mathrm{obs})$ which is the posterior predictive distribution.
+and numerically calculated using samples from $p_{\theta}(x;z) \cdot q_{\phi}(z;x_\mathrm{obs})$, i.e. from the posterior predictive distribution.
 The quantities $T(x,z)$ are called test quantities, and $\bm{I}_{T(x,z)>T(x_{\mathrm{obs}}, z)}$ the indicator function, where the integral effectively counts the fraction of samples where $T(x_i,z_i)>T(x_{\mathrm{obs}},z_i)$ for an infinite number of samples $x_i,z_i$.
 A comparison of a given p-value with the ensemble of p-values from the training dataset gives a goodness-of-fit criterion.
-In contrast to Frequentist goodness-of-fit testing, the test quantities also depend on the parameter $z$, and the expected p-value distribution is not uniform, but usually more peaked around $0.5$.
+In contrast to Frequentist goodness-of-fit testing, the test quantities also depend on the parameter $z$, and the p-value distribution of the true model can be non-uniform and is usually more peaked around $0.5$ \cite{bayesian_data_analysis2004}.
 Only in certain limits, for example for infinitely precise posterior distributions, does the p-value distribution approach the uniform distribution \cite{bayesian_data_analysis2004}.
-This means, one has to determine the p-value distribution for the training dataset, and then calculate the p-value for any new data event and compare it to the training distribution.
-We propose to use the logarithm of the likelihood divided by the number of data points $N_d$,
+In our case, we additionally do not expect to reach a uniform distribution as the neural network model will only yield an approximation of the true model, in particular since we do not have access to the exact data-generating function, but learn an approximation of it in tandem with the posterior distribution.
+We therefore determine the null hypothesis p-value distribution from the training data distribution.
+We propose to use a normalized version of the logarithm of the data-generating PDF (eq. \ref{eq:likelihood})